Armael/ocaml-wlc/README.md

    there is no need to bloat the binding since we can have hashtables {view/output/...} -> anything in OCaml.

-- some NULL pointers may not be handled (i.e. OCaml functions taking or returning a `t` instead of a `option t`) probably causing a segfault in the NULL case.
-Report it if it happens.
+- some zeroed handles may not be handled (i.e. OCaml functions taking or returning a `t` instead of a `option t`) probably causing an error in the zero case.
+Report it if it happens

 - I tried to order the various functions in submodules, causing some renamings for module dependencies reasons.
 Names of functions and variants is not